jorgengz/minivimc/README.md

 commands that allow quickly saving and running a MiniZinc file (.mzn), and to quickly save and add data files (.dzn) to run with the MiniZinc file.

-**minizinc_dict** can be placed anywhere, and should work as long as this is reflected in the path to the dictionary in your .vimrc.
-The location ~/.vim/misc/ is set by default.
+**misc/minizinc_dict** contains the autocomplete dictionary, and can be placed anywhere.
+If you choose another location than ~/.vim/misc/, remember to update the corresponding line in your .vimrc.